-Having established the head office of the Cuba Company in the City of New York, Van Horne sent engineers to Cuba to make a preliminary survey.
-With them went L. A. Hamilton, Land Com-missioner of the Canadian Pacific, to investigate and report upon the natural resources along the route to be traversed.
-His next step was to purchase a large tract of land at Antilla, on Nipe Bay, and a little railway, the Sabanilla & Moroto, which ran a distance of about 50 miles from the port of Santiago, the eastern terminus of the projected railway.
-Materials for the construction of the railthe purposes of the United States, and fearful lest they had only changed masters, suspected every form of U.S. activity.
-But during his visit to the island tivity.
+Having established the head office of Cuba Company in the City of New rk, Van Horne sent engineers to Cuba make a preliminary survey.
+With em went L. A. Hamilton, Land Comssioner of the Canadian Pacific, to restigate and report upon the natural sources along the route to be traversed. s next step was to purchase a large ict of land at Antilla, on Nipe Bay, and little railway, the Sabanilla & Moroto, rich ran a distance of about 50 miles m the port of Santiago, the eastern minus of the projected railway.
+Maials for the construction of the raily were ordered, and Van Horne prosed to begin building at the end of the tumn rainy season.
+His prospecting gineers having returned and reported at a line could be built along the prosed route with easy gradients and rough a country of remarkable agriltural possibilities, location surveys re begun in July from Santa Clara.
+The Cuban Government was not yet stituted, and the people, uncertain of the purposes of the United States, and fearful lest they had only changed masters, suspected every form of U.S. activity.
 But during his visit to the island Van Horne had formed the opinion that they had a fine sense of honor and would respond to fair and courteous treatment.
-Before starting negotiations, therefore, for the right of way, he employed two able and influential Cubans to go through the eastern provinces and explain the good will and intentions of the company and the benefits which the community would derive from its operations.
-He also addressed courteous and diplomatic letters to the governors of the eastern provinces, giving detailed information of the project.
+Before starting negotiations, therefore, for the right of way, he employed two able and influential Cubans to go through the eastern provinces and explain the good will and intentions of the company and the benefits which the community would derive from its operations. also addressed courteous and diplomatic letters to the governors of the eastern provinces, giving detailed information of the project.
 Invariable and impeccable courtesy was to be the keynote of all dealings with the Cubans.
-He wrote to his Chief Engineer:- his Chief Engineer:-
+He wrote to his Chief Engineer:-